Clarias ngamensis

-Clarias ngamensis, known as the blunt-toothed African catfish, is a species of freshwater fish in the Clariidae family of the order Siluriformes.
+Clarias ngamensis, known as the blunt-toothed African catfish, is a species of freshwater fish in the family Clariidae, the airbreathing catfishes.
 First described by François-Louis Laporte, comte de Castelnau in 1861, the fish is found in swamps and floodplains in much of southern Africa.
 It reaches a maximum size of 73 cm in total length and 4.0 kg.
 The fish can breathe air and survive out of water for extended periods.
 Its diet includes molluscs, insects, and crabs.
 This species is fished and farmed for human consumption.

 Taxonomy

 Clarias ngamensis is one of 62 species in the genus Clarias, members of which are found in Africa and Asia.
-The genus is classified in the Clariidae family (the airbreathing catfishes) of the order Siluriformes.
 A 1983 study placed C. ngamensis and C. lamottei into the subgenus Dinotopteroides, differentiating them from other Clarias species by the existence of a small adipose fin that is not always easily seen, but detectable by the presence of neural spines supporting the fin.

 C. ngamensis was first described by François-Louis Laporte, comte de Castelnau in 1861 from Lake Ngami in Botswana.
 The species holotype (original type specimen), measuring 250 mm, was collected from Sesheke, Zambia, in 1916.
 The specimen is housed at the South African Institute for Aquatic Biodiversity.

 This species has been referred to by synonyms including C. mellandi, C. prentissgrayi, and Dinopteroides prentissgrayi.
 C. mellandi was described by George Albert Boulenger from a specimen taken from Lake Bangweulu, Zambia, in 1905, based on the size and shape of the vomerine toothplate.
 Henry Weed Fowler described Dinopteroides prentissgrayi in 1930 from the Quanza River in Angola, citing the presence of an adipose fin as a defining trait; the species was moved to the genus Clarias in 1935.
 In 1983, these species were demonstrated to be synonymous with C. ngamensis.
 Another synonym, Dinotopterus jallae, was described by John Gilchrist and William Wardlaw Thompson in 1917 from Southern Rhodesia (modern Zimbabwe).